You can specify Container capabilities by using the securityContext field of a

 over a container’s capabilities, Docker supports cap-add

-.
+and cap-drop.
 For more details, see

 Runtime privilege and Linux capabilities.